Glacier Peak

 Guide Ratio 3:1

 Team size is 9 climbers with 3 guides.
-With one guide for every three climbers, you have more individualized instruction, great assistance on summit day, and overall success and safety are increased.
+With one guide for every three climbers, you have more individualized instruction, great assistance on summit day, and overall success and risk management are increased.
 Our guides will be teachers and impart knowledge throughout the program.

 Our climb includes round trip transportation between Seattle and the North Fork Sauk River Trailhead.